ZcashFoundation/zebra/book/src/designs/0002-parallel-verification.md

 * If the context is a field in recent block headers, it may be retrieved via the list of recent blocks in the chain context.
 * Large state, such as unspent transaction outputs (UTXOs), is stored on disk.
-  The chain context stores deltas from recent blocks, which can be used to avoid some disk state queries.
+  The chain context stores recent blocks and a reference to the state service for querying the state that isn't availble in recent blocks.

 In the event of a chain fork, there may be multiple next blocks based on the current block, and multiple descendant chains.
 The chain contexts in forks are